bestoism/YOLOv8CarDetectionColab/README.md

    Run the cell that processes the video.
 The notebook will detect cars in each frame and save the annotated video as `hasil_deteksi.mp4`.

 6. **Download the Result**
    After processing, download the result video using the provided download link.
+   👉 If you're viewing the video file in the GitHub repository, click the **"Download"** or **"View raw"** button at the top right to download the `.mp4` file.

 ## Requirements
 - Python 3.x